julzaza/wildwitchherbs/_posts/2025-09-22-cow-dung-hair-loss-folk-remedy.md

 ## Magical Protection and the Evil Eye
 Hair loss was rarely seen as simple biology.

-In traditional Balkan belief, sudden shedding could mean the “evil eye” had struck or that cold mountain winds had stolen the body’s heat.
+In traditional Balkan belief, sudden shedding could mean the **“evil eye” had struck or that cold mountain winds had stolen the body’s heat**.

 Cow dung, warm and pungent, carried the cow’s own vitality.